pandas: Get the number of rows, columns, elements (size) in DataFrame

 Notes when setting an index

-When using the set_index() method to set columns of data as an index, these columns are removed from the main data body (the values attribute).
-As a result, they are no longer included in the total column count.
+When using the set_index() method to set one or more columns as the index, those columns are removed from the main data (i.e., they are no longer part of the values).
+Consequently, they are excluded from the total column count.

 df_multiindex = df.set_index(['Sex', 'Pclass', 'Embarked', 'PassengerId'])